OutlineEntertainment/MayaASCIIImporter/README.md

 MayaASCIIImporter
 =================
-This Blender (http://www.blender.org) AddOn enables you to import Maya ASCII (.ma) files that contain tracking data exported from Autodesk MatchMover data into Blender.
+This Blender (http://www.blender.org) AddOn enables you to import Maya ASCII (.ma) files that contain tracking data exported from Autodesk MatchMover into Blender.